 Moms and Dads

-Gelli’s arrival gave me more than the gift of her extra chromosome
+My daughter’s arrival gave me more than the gift of her extra chromosome

-EVERY YEAR, as Mother’s Day approaches, I take in the opportunities that my own motherhood has afforded me.
 In the first few years of my new motherhood, almost 20 years ago, I relished in the extra attention that my new husband doted on me.

 Even while I was pregnant with our first child, I felt the blessings that God bestowed on us because my very first miracle grew without worry, kicked like the soccer player I dreamed of raising, and arrived just before our first anniversary as if to remind us both that the gift of life was beyond any other gift we could buy for one another.